-“Ewww…” Steve whimpers as he tries to find an opening or fastener somewhere in this ugly skin.
+“Ewww…” Steven whimpers as he tries to find an opening or fastener somewhere in this ugly skin.
 Imagine the look on his face as he realizes that every time he thinks he’s shifting an arm inside a creeper skin, tendons and muscles cause one of his front legs to move.
-After around ten minutes of trying to find a zipper or any seam, Steve learns it’s no use: he’s a creeper.
+After around ten minutes of trying to find a zipper or any seam, Steven learns it’s no use: he’s a creeper.

-“Hello,” Steve says, “Is anyone here?”
+“Hello,” Steven says, “Is anyone here?”

 He then hopes that he can find someone who can change him back to a human around here when he sees something speed by a few trees.